• About.

 • Simplify.

-In writing the Laws of Simplicity, John Maeda3 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech:
+In writing the Laws of Simplicity, John Maeda2 created a timeless work, nearly twenty years ago, on how to simplify everything business, life and tech.
+This works well in guiding no-code innovation.

 Reduce.